Uploading Bank Statements

 For each transaction:

-- Adjust if needed — Edit any incorrect details, or delete the transaction if it shouldn't be recorded (see When to delete transactions below)
+4. Adjust if needed — Edit any incorrect details, ignore or delete the transaction if it shouldn't be recorded (see How to handle transactions that aren't income or expenses below)

 When you save, the transaction is no longer a draft and will be included in your quarterly updates.